-- 11.4 All variations to contracts above the UK Threshold should be referred to the Legal team. - 11.5 Contract variations must be recorded in writing and signed by the Contractor and the Authorised Officer. - 11.6 The above provisions do not apply to modifications which, irrespective of their monetary value, have been provided for in the initial procurement documents in clear, precise and unequivocal review clauses.
+- 12.4 All variations to contracts above the PA 2023 Threshold, or which would result in the value of the contract going above the PA 2023 Threshold, should be referred to the Legal team. - 12.5 Contract variations must be recorded in writing and signed by the Contractor and the Authorised Officer. - 12.6 The above provisions do not apply to modifications which, irrespective of their monetary value, have been provided for in the initial procurement documents in clear, precise and unequivocal review clauses.
 Legal team should be consulted as to the applicability of the review clause to the proposed variation.

-CP12 Exemption of Standing Orders
+CP13 Exemption of Standing Orders